Unipisa/diaparser/README.md

 ```

 Please make sure the file is in CoNLL-X or CoNLL-U format.
 If some fields are missing, you can use underscores as placeholders.
-An interface is provided for the transformation from text to CoNLL-X format string.
+An interface is provided for converting a list of text to a string in CoNLL-X format.
 ```py
 >>> from diaparser.utils import CoNLL
 >>> print(CoNLL.toconll(['She', 'enjoys', 'playing', 'tennis', '.']))